PHANTOM-op/hh/Commands.md

 These commands provide other useful tools for moderation and server management.

 ### `>>dehoist [symbol]`
 Modifies the nickname of any user using a symbol (such as `!`) to put their name at the top of the member list.
-By default, this will dehoist any member with names starting with symbols from `!` to `/`.
+By default, this will dehoist any member with names starting with `!`.

 ### `>>inviteprune [max uses]`
 Deletes any invites with uses less than or equal to the provided number.
 By default, this will prune invites with 0 or 1 uses.